Ouali-Alami/ecom-web-app/README.md

 At the start, the order-service required to communicate with the inventory-service and customer-service to create some orders, just to demonstrate the exchange between services.

-If you want you can directly create your data in the order-service by using the class Customer and Inventory in the model package to break these dependencies.
+If you want you can break these dependencies create your own order-service data by using the Customer and Inventory classes from the model package:

-That means you need to respect an orders to start the services:
-1-costumer-service
-2-inventory-service
-3-order-service
+But in the meantime please start services in these order:

+1-gateway-service
+2-costumer-service
+3-inventory-service
+4-order-service

 ```bash
 mvn spring-boot:run